Credit Passport™ from Nova Credit

 The Credit Passport™ contains standardized tradeline & inquiry data so that lenders can make consistent underwriting decisions no matter where the individual is from.

 CBA has partnered with Nova Credit to provide access to international credit reports for CBA members.
 This partnership demonstrates a focus on a growing, yet underserved market - recent immigrants to the U.S. who tend to be credit invisible or with thin files.
 This opportunity offers another way to connect with more data for underwriting your clients.

 Through the partnership between CBA and Nova Credit, CBA Members can now access:

-- Discounted rates on the Credit Passport™ reports from Mexico, India, Brazil, Korea, Canada, United Kingdom, and Australia.
+- Discounted rates on the Credit Passport™ reports from Australia, Brazil, Canada, the Dominican Republic, India, Kenya, Mexico, Nigeria, South Korea, and the United Kingdom.
 More countries coming soon!

 - Provides the confidence that underwriters seek for initial underwriting for those qualified to borrow but new to the U.S.

 - Waived implementation and setup fees

 - Implementation and credentialing support from CBA experts

 - Dedicated product and customer support from Nova experts